hyperledger/aries-rfcs/concepts/0104-chained-credentials/README.md

     * It uses `credentialSubject.proxied.*` fields to describe the upstream delegator to whatever extent is required.

     * It uses `credentialSubject.holder.role` and `credentialSubject.proxied.permissions` to grant permissions to the holder.
-See [Granting Permissions](#granting-permissions) for more details.
+See [Delegating Permissions](#delegating-permissions) for more details.

     * It may use `credentialSubject.holder.constraints.*` to [impose restrictions](../../concepts/0103-indirect-identity-control/guardianship-sample/trust-framework.md#constraints) on how/when/under what circumstances the delegation is appropriate.